haydenmbradley/power-outage-machine-learning/README.md

 | SPP           | 44.90         | 71.07         |
 | TRE           | 49.34         | 90.35         |
 | WECC          | 24.80         | 82.11         |

+Similarly to the first table, we see notable differences in `OUTAGE.DURATION` based on `NERC.REGION`.
+Since `NERC.REGION` also corresponds to large sections of the U.S., we might get some degree of redundancy including both `NERC.REGION` and `CLIMATE.REGION` in our final model.
+This introduces multicollinearity which would make certain linear models unstable, but that could be avoided using tree-based models.
+This is important to note, and will guide us to use only one of the two if incorporating a linear model.

 #### Outage Duration by State